 Yes.
 If you are a motorcycle rider and have been for some time, you might know that there is a bike for everyone.
 One bike-fits-all has never been a thing and will never be.
-The weight handling, controls, and the balance of each bike suit a certain type of rider.
+The weight handling, controls, and balance of each bike suit a certain type of rider.
 Be it a woman rider, a male rider, a first-time rider, a beginner, an experienced, a commuter, or an older rider, there is a different type of motorcycle for every type of rider.

 Adults and especially adults above the age of 60 often do not need to go fast.
 They have probably lived the young years of their lives they wanted, and if they are still riding at this age, it is better to just sit back, hit the throttle but not that hard, and enjoy the soft breeze hitting their faces.
 There can be physical and mental problems that can hinder their sense of control over the motorcycle.
 That is the reason some motorcycles suit them better than most bikes.
-These motorcycles are light, easy to balance and control, and also the controls are not that complicated, ensuring a safe and simple ride for the older motorcyclists.
+These motorcycles are light, and easy to balance and control, and also the controls are not that complicated, ensuring a safe and simple ride for older motorcyclists.
 We also recommend that these motorcyclists better ride motorcycles with engine displacement in the range of 100cc to 500cc or a lower center of gravity.